OCHA-DAP/hdx-signals/ENVIRONMENT.md

 ### Azure

-To read to and from the Azure storage containers, you need the following environment variables.
+To read to and from the Azure storage containers, you need the following two permissions:

-- `DSCI_AZ_ENDPOINT`: URL endpoint to the Azure blob store, with `{glue}` string syntax for `stage` and `service`.
 - `DSCI_AZ_SAS_PROD`: SAS token for access to the production stage container.
 - `DSCI_AZ_SAS_DEV`: SAS token for access to the development stage container.
 Not currently used, but historically some data was stored on `dev`.